gracelang/language/spec.md

 Blocks construct objects containing a method named `apply`, or `apply(n)`, or `apply(n, m)`, …, where the number of parameters to `apply` is the same as the number of parameters of the block.
-Requesting the `apply` method evaluates the block; it is an error to provide the wrong number of arguments.
-If block parameters are declared with type annotations, it is an error if the arguments do not conform to those types.
+Requesting the `apply(…)` method evaluates the block; it is an error to provide the wrong number of arguments.
+If block parameters are declared with type annotations, it is a `TypeError` if the arguments do not conform to those types.

 #### Examples

 The looping construct

-    for (1 ..
-10) do {
+    for (1..10) do {
         i -> print i
     }